Aron-WSUTechProject/EGtLtPC/indexx.md

 % The Engineer's Guide to Leveraging the Personal Computer

-Welcome to **The Engineer's Guide to Leveraging the Personal Computer**!
-Contained within this guide is information on computational tools to make the average engineering student's job much easier.
-Before viewing the topics in this guide, it is recommended that the [About](about.html) section is read.
-Happy hunting!
+Welcome to "The Engineer's Guide to Leveraging the Personal Computer!"
+Contained within this guide is information on computational tools to make the average STEM students' job much easier.

+Please read the [About](about.html) section to learn more about what this website is about.
+Thank you for your time!

 # Table of Contents